gigaryte/pickle-chip-review/index.md

 lucky few fortunate enough to experience them.
 If that were to be the fate of these chips, I would be counted among their number, I resolved.

-Having allowing the grocery store several weeks to correct the "system"'s shortcomings, I steeled myself and returned today for another attempt to purchase these chips.
+Having allowed the grocery store several weeks to correct the "system"'s shortcomings, I steeled myself and returned today for another attempt to purchase these chips.
 To my relief, I located them chips among their non-spicy and dill-less brethren and moved to the self-checkout.
 Standing again before the